hurch08/alx-low_level_programming/0x00-hello_world/README.md

-This contains code to compile programs up to the preprocessor stage
+This directory contains a script that runs to produce another file which contain stored programs